 Temporary (High Dose Rate) Brachytherapy: HDR

-With this technique, hollow needles are placed into the prostate gland and filled with radioactive material (iridium-192) for 5-15 minutes.
-After the treatment both the iridium and the needles are removed.
+With this technique, hollow needles or hollow catheters are placed into the prostate gland, which are then filled with radioactive material (iridium-192 or cesium 137) for 5-15 minutes.
+After each treatment the radioactive material is removed.
 This is repeated two to three times over the next several days.
 After the final treatment, the catheters or needles are removed.

 Who Is Eligible For This Procedure?